-- Justify: This option controls the text to display when it is not in menu button.
+- Justify: This option controls the text to display when it is not in the menu button.

-- Padx: This option tells the space need to leave towards left and right of the menu button.
+- Padx: This option tells the space that needs to leave towards the menu button’s left and right.

-- Pady: This option tells the space need to leave above and below the menu button.
+- Pady: This option tells the space you need to leave above and below the menu button.